dvkcool/php-apache-composer/README.md

 ## Adding your existing PHP code
 The PHP microservice[1] sample code is inside the `microservices/api/app` directory.
 You can copy all your existing PHP code directly inside this directory, and start deploying your own PHP code to Hasura cluster.

+## Adding additional dependecy
+Just add the depedency to composer.json inside require, now just use your dependency  in php file with name,without need to load it locally.
+#### Note
+Do not forget to add `require_once  __DIR__ .'/vendor/autoload.php';` in your PHP file to use the dependencies.

 ### Step 1: Add your PHP code in the microservices directory
 Copy all your exising PHP source code in `microservices/api/app` directory or replace the `microservices/api/app` directory with your app directory.
 Ensure that the structure of the directory is coherent with the current structure.